saadkhan321/Project6_ND/design-information.md

 ### e.
 View the returned unique identifier for the word scramble.
 The scramble may not be further edited after this point.

 **Response:** Adding a word scramble is realized by utilizing a helper class **createWordScramble**.
-This class will take as inputs, the non-scrambled phrase, its clue and help the user generate appropriate scrambled phrase using the **viewScrambledPhrase()** method.
-Once the user is satisfied with the scrambled word on accepting, the user will then be able to view the 'uniqueID' now associated with that word scramble.
+This class will take as inputs, the non-scrambled phrase, its clue and helps the user generate appropriate scrambled phrase using the **viewScrambledPhrase()** method.
+Once the user is satisfied with the scrambled word then he/she will accept it.
+Once the user accepts it, he/she will then be able to view the 'uniqueID' now associated with that word scramble.

 ### 7. A scramble shall only mix up alphabetic characters, keeping each word together.
 Words are contiguous sequences of alphabetic characters separated by one or more non-alphabetic characters.